stanezil/aqua-warden/README.md

 - Bash shell
 - `kubectl` configured to connect to a Kubernetes cluster
 - Aqua Enforcer daemonset deployed in the Kubernetes cluster
+- Internet access to docker regsitry or push aqua-warden test image (stanhoe/aqua-warden:latest) to local registry
-- Permissions to deploy containers in the Kubernetes cluster (stanhoe/ubuntu-wget:latest and stanhoe/centos-nc:7)
+- Permissions to deploy container in the Kubernetes cluster (stanhoe/aqua-warden:latest)

 ## Installation
 1. Clone this repository to your local machine